 get the milk supply going.
 Frequent pumping (or breastfeeding if you have chosen to directly breastfeed and are following precautions noted above) should line up with your infant's feeding demands, about 8-10 times in a 24-hour period.

 medications are safe to take while breastfeeding, but always check with your doctor.

 Ask your pediatrician for help with getting your baby to

 latch on again once you can restart breastfeeding.
 Do not hesitate to ask for help if you have trouble with feeding, nipple pain, low milk supply, or with any other concerns.

 Your pediatrician is here to help

-Temitope Awelewa, MBCHB, MPH, FAAP, IBCLC, is a board-certified general pediatrician, a physician informatics officer and a clinical assistant professor of pediatrics at the University of Iowa.
+Temitope Awelewa, MBCHB, MPH, FAAP, IBCLC, is a board-certified general pediatrician, an associate chief quality officer and a clinical associate professor of pediatrics at the University of Iowa.
 Within the American Academy of Pediatrics, she is a member of the Section on Breastfeeding and the Chapter Breastfeeding Coordinator for the Iowa Chapter of the American Academy of Pediatrics.